Burntisland's Churches - Part 5

 In 1929, the United Free Church and the Church of Scotland agreed the terms of a union.
 That was acceptable to the former Free Church congregation in the High Street, and they became St Andrew's Church of Scotland.
 But it was a step too far for the former United Presbyterians of the new Erskine Church.
 By a large majority, they opted to remain outside the union and, together with other like-minded congregations, keep the United Free Church flag flying.

-Council could bestow - that of the Freedom of the Burgh.
+Town Council could bestow - that of the Freedom of the Burgh.
+One of

-One of those was the Rev Colin Macdonald, minister
+those was the Rev Colin Macdonald, minister of the Erskine

-of the Erskine Church from 1938 until his retirement 37 years
+Church from 1938 until his retirement 37 years later.
+He is

 |Additional information from Robert Shand (December 2010): "Your historic item is very good but misses one item of, to me, great importance.
 An organ was donated to the church in the early 1920's is mentioned but one very important item was missing.
 My father, Alex T Shand, performed in a competition - which he won - and was made Organist and Choirmaster, which he held until his death in November 1954.
 He gave many performances of Oratorios and Anthems in the church during this time.
 He also conducted the Burntisland Orchestral Society during the years as well as teaching piano and singing during the years."|